AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

   <tr>
    <td>Smart Campaign Settings</td>
    <td><li><a href="/help/marketo/product-docs/administration/email-setup/enable-person-restrictions-for-smart-campaigns.md" target="_blank">Do you have a restriction</a> on Smart Campaign size?
    <br/>If not, consider adding one.
-We recommend limiting the smart campaign limits to 25% of your database to avoid overcommunication or processing your entire database in workflows; this not only protects your brand, but helps protect the performance of your instance.
-KG - IS THIS ACCURATE?</li></td>
+We recommend limiting the Smart Campaign limits to 25% of your database to avoid overcommunication or processing your entire database in workflows; this not only protects your brand, but helps protect the performance of your instance.</li></td>
   </tr>
  </tbody>
 </table>